mattrose/thoughts/README.md

 * Newlines are converted into `<br>` in all cases, so space your paragraphs as you wish!
 * *thoughts* is wrapping lots of git behavior.
 If a git thing is breaking, inspect the situation in `$HOME/.local/share/thoughts` (that's where all *thoughts* data lives)
 * *thoughts* is currently pulling a font from a CDN ([xz/fonts](https://fonts.xz.style/), not Google).
 In the future, this will be off/on/type configurable.
 If you'd like to disable it before then, simply remove the import from `.head.html`
-* If you post a thought that contains HTML, it will definitely render in the browser.
+* If you post a thought that contains HTML, that HTML will definitely render in the browser.

 ## Future
 * ~Use POSIX coreutils so it can run on Mac/BSD/etc.~ Done!